swc-project/website/pages/docs/usage/jest.md

 # @swc/jest

-To make your Jest tests run faster, you can swap out the default JavaScript-based runner for a drop-in Rust replacement with SWC.
+To make your Jest tests run faster, you can swap out the default JavaScript-based runner (`ts-jest`) for a [drop-in Rust replacement](https://github.com/swc-project/jest) using SWC.

 ## Installation